Did the US bomb the Chinese embassy in Belgrade?

 Kosovo split from Serbia in 2008 after a bloody war in 1998-99 and nearly a decade of international administration.
 Triggered by a brutal crackdown by Serb forces against Kosovan separatists, the war saw about 10,000 ethnic Albanians die before ending with a 78-day Nato bombing campaign.

-READ ALSO: What does Thanos do in the comics?
+READ ALSO: What do website owners see?

 Is Serbia part of NATO?